John Duncan (British Army officer, born 1872): Military career

 Duncan was educated at the Royal Military College, and joined the Royal Scots Fusiliers in 1891.
 He served on the North West Frontier of the British Raj from 1897 to 1898, before taking part in the Second Boer War (1899–1901).
 He was appointed a Companion of the Distinguished Service Order in November 1900.

 On 31 January 1902 he was seconded for service on the staff, and appointed brigade major of the infantry brigade at Malta.
 In April 1904 he was again seconded for staff service.
 In July 1907 he succeeded Lieutenant Colonel Alister Dallas as a general staff officer, grade 2 (GSO2) at the War Office.
 He was promoted from supernumerary captain to captain in November 1908.

-In December 1910 he was made a GSO2.
+On 25 August 1910 he was promoted to major and in December 1910 he was made a GSO2.

-Duncan served in the First World War, being promoted in July 1915 to lieutenant colonel seeing service in the Gallipoli campaign and succeeding Brigadier General Neill Malcolm as general staff officer, grade 1 (GSO1) of the 11th (Northern) Division in September 1915.
+Duncan served in the First World War, being promoted in July 1915 to lieutenant colonel seeing service in the Gallipoli campaign and succeeding Brigadier General Neill Malcolm as general staff officer, grade 1 (GSO1), of the 11th (Northern) Division, a Kitchener's Army formation, in September 1915.
 He was promoted to temporary brigadier general in May 1916 and appointed commander of the 78th Infantry Brigade, part of the 26th Division, which was serving on the Macedonian front and where Duncan would remain for the rest of the war.
 He became acting general officer commanding (GOC) of the 22nd Division, also serving in Macedonia with the British Salonika Army (BSA), in May 1917, before being promoted to temporary major general in June and becoming the division's permanent commander.